 Steve is a former partner in four national law firms and former Insurance Fraud Division Chief for State Attorney Janet Reno wherein he represented clients in financial, health care and insurance industries, as well as title insurance claims and litigation matters.
-Steve handled class actions, RICO, foreclosures and vehicle wholesaling practices.
+Steve also handled class actions, RICO, foreclosures and vehicle wholesaling practices.
 In addition to commercial and civil tort litigation, his practice includes agreements governed by the Uniform Commercial Code and disputes concerning noncompetition, trade secrets, medical staff privilege litigation and contractual matters.

-- Represented international shipping companies in a multimillion-dollar action for breach of contract, breach of fiduciary duty, conversion, scheme to defraud, civil theft and RICO violations brought against a corporate officer and shareholder arising out of his employment in and management of an international shipping business in “owned-vessel” and “line” operations.
+- Represented international shipping companies in a multi-million dollar action for breach of contract, breach of fiduciary duty, conversion, scheme to defraud, civil theft and RICO violations brought against a corporate officer and shareholder arising out of his employment in and management of an international shipping business in “owned-vessel” and “line” operations.

-- Obtained on behalf of a company and its executive officers the disclosure of the defendant’s identity through a pure bill of discovery served on various Internet service providers.
-Subsequently negotiated an agreement requiring defendant to cease and desist posting defamatory and inaccurate information about the clients.
+- Obtained on behalf of a company and its executive officers the disclosure of the defendant’s identity through a pure bill of discovery served on various Internet service providers; subsequently negotiated an agreement requiring defendant to cease and desist posting defamatory and inaccurate information about the clients.